Bekahlmc/Ranking-Safest-Private-Planes/README.md

 ### Other Incidental Considerations:
 After compiling a list of the safest private jets, we'll also compare cost, range, and passenger capacity of the planes.
   - *Which option is the most cost effective?*
-  - *Which option can travel the longest distance?*
-  - *Which option can transport the largest amount of guest*
+  - *Which option could White Lotus splurge on for the guest experience?*

-**Stakeholders: Destination Hotel and Resorts owners and investors, resort guests, and DHR employees**
+**Stakeholders: White Lotus Resorts owners and investors, guests, White Lotus employees**

+## The Dataset

+This project uses the dataset Aviation Accident Database & Synopses, up to 2023, which can be found in the `Data` folder in this repository.
+Each entry in this dataset represents either an incident or an accident